- ALREADY HAPPENED:

 – Michael Carter, from the catalog for Linus Coraggio’s Ramifications

 Howl!
 Happening: An Arturo Vega Project is pleased to present Linus Coraggio’s Ramifications, a one-man show of sculpture, painting, and mixed media opening Thursday, September 12, 2019 from 6–8 PM.
 The exhibition runs through October 10, with a special closing event on October 12.

+Howl! mounts its most ambitious installation to date.
+Linus Coraggio is a central figure in downtown New York’s early period of explosive art experimentation and cross-pollination of cultural ideas.
 Street artist and New York City native, Coraggio is best known for his abstract metal sculpture.
 An ardent proponent of recycling, he uses materials that can be found in vacant lots or building sites across Lower Manhattan and the city’s outer boroughs.
 This use of found materials is an essential component of his process.
 Coraggio’s richly graphic, welded street constructions provided a 3-D counterpoint to the 2-D graffiti street art by contemporaries Keith Haring and Jean-Michel Basquiat, as well as the masters of New York subway graffiti.
-Coraggio was a central figure in downtown New York’s early period of explosive art experimentation and cross-pollination of cultural ideas.

 The current exhibition surveys Coraggio’s entire body of work, including paintings in expressionist and graffiti style, mobiles, furniture, neon, sculpture, mixed-media collage, and both classic and 3-D graffiti.
 The exhibition will also include recent collaborations with well-known downtown artists, and an installation of his painted and “sculpturalized” car that has become a recognized cultural fixture on the streets of New York City over the last 10 years.